Michael Popovsky - Owner/Director/Voice Instructor

 Christyn Rutter - Owner/Director/Music Together Instructor

 Christyn joined the staff of PPAS in 2014 as the director of the Music Together program, and has since become co-owner and co-director of the company.
-She is so thankful for this studio and the people who make it a family, and the endless opportunities it provides to share her love and passion for music.
+She is so thankful for this studio and the people who make it a family, and the endless opportunities it provides to share her love and passion for music and performing.

 John Darrenkamp - Master Voice Instructor

 John Darrenkamp began his operatic career with the Lancaster Opera Workshop in 1957 and stayed with them until 1965.
 John was awarded a 4 year scholarship at The Academy of Vocal Arts in Philadelphia, and sang numerous compramario roles with The Philadelphia Lyric Opera Company while at School.

 In 1969, John Darrenkamp made his professional debut in Barcelona singing Manon and Maria Stuarda.